zedif/julia-introduction/episodes/03-types.md

 ## Structs

-Structs are what allows us to define our own types in Julia.
-In our first example we will created a parameterized type for 2-dimensional points:
+Structs are what allow us to define our own types in Julia.
+In our first example, we will create a parameterized type for 2-dimensional points:

 ```julia
 > struct Point{X}